jerdog/talk-devrel-like-coffee/PITCHME.md

 ### February 3, 2000
 #### @color[#F39C12](Dev)eloper + @color[#F39C12](Rel)ations

+Note:
+This term “Developer Relations” isn’t really all that new in terms of Technology roles / lingo, with it first appearing in Google results on February 3, 2000.
+Defining it, however, is an exercise in “he said/she said/they said” with numerous definitions and processes and misunderstandings in abundance.
+For the purposes of what I am relating here (SWIDT?)
+I will define it as:

 ---
 #### @color[#F39C12](Relations)(hips) with @color[#F39C12](Developer)(s)

+Note:
+Eloquent, right?
+I mean, I didn’t skip college for nothin’!
+(Not exactly true, but not the subject of this diatribe.)
+Ok, so let’s use a definition which is a bit more elegant from Mary Thengvall’s The Business Value of Developer Relations:

 ---
 @quote[build relationships with the developer community](Mary Thengvall)